inbeacon/InbeaconSdk-android/documentation/installing-the-sdk.md

 Now you are set to go.
 Try to compile and see that your app is still working.
 Now you need to add some code to start the inBeacon SDK.

-### Proguard rules

-The SDK proguard rules are automatically merged into your project.